luisgizirian/augmented-driving/README.md

 Describe from Hard Attributes, and complement with an Image or Two of the target.
 This technique looks to replace learning from many examples, in favor of deriving from what was learned (in a human-like fashion)

 #### Sources:
+This is a dynamic source list containing the high level topics that might be explored.
 * Traffic Sign Recognition
 * Abide regulations while driving
+* Anticipate actions (ie. Lights about to turn Red)
-* Surroundings (ie. other cars around us, pedestrians)
+* Surroundings (ie. crossing pedestrians)
 * Short, Mid, and Long term (ie. heading towards a visible twister)
-* Anticipate actions (ie. Lights about to turn Red)

 ---